lmorchard/blog.lmorchard.com/posts/2022-06-13-vegas-nerves/index.md

 Kelan's brow furrowed.
 "Wait, do you like get high on kombucha?"

-"No, no—well, sort of maybe you could—but no. Look, you remember my last job was in biotech before this?"
+"No, no—well, sort of maybe you could—but no. Look, you remember my last job before this was in biotech?"

 "Yeah.
 Wait, is this like GMO kombucha?"

 "Actually, yes!
 I absconded with some cultures when I quit.
-I've been tinkering with breeding some bacteria that a bunch of studies say can be used to treat performance anxiety and social sensitivity."
+I've been tinkering with some bacteria that a bunch of studies say could be used to treat performance anxiety and social sensitivity."

 "So you're going to brew me up a nasty potion and I won't die on stage after I drink it."